-In Kenya, ASM is strengthening microbiology services for the diagnosis of HIV/AIDS-related opportunistic infections and other infectious diseases.
+In Kenya, ASM is strengthening microbiology services for the diagnosis of HIV/AIDS-related opportunistic infections.
 Since 2007, ASM has supported not only human resource capacity building in the form of mentoring and training, but also areas of laboratory infrastructure, supply chain, public health networks, and accreditation.

 - Clinical/Public Health Microbiology

 In March 2015, ASM held a meeting to debrief the Kenya Ministry of Health, Centers for Disease Control and Prevention, representatives from the County government, and partners on the impact of Microbiology Mentoring in Kenya.
 The highlight of the meeting was the report given by the six hospitals ASM supported with local mentorship – Bungoma, Thika, Murang’a, Bomu, Meru, and Migori.
 Of note, all sites were able to improve detection of bacterial vaginosis, a condition that affects both reproductive health and HIV infection in women.
 In Migori, mentoring enabled the laboratory to isolate a Vibrio cholera species during a recent outbreak, which led to provision of more microbiology supplies.
 CDC closed with the statement, "Give a man a fish and you will feed them for a day but teach them how to fish and you will feed them forever."